Propose a Change

 - how the proposal is expected to solve the problem;

 - what alternatives to regulation have been considered, and why they are not preferred;

 - who will be affected and how they will be affected; and

 Submitted proposals are reviewed and considered for tabling at a meeting of the relevant building or plumbing technical Committee.

-If the proposal is considered to have merit, the Committees may recommend that changes be included in the next public comment draft of the relevant volume.
-For the NCC 2022 public comment draft, submissions will need to be made by August 2020 to allow sufficient time for consideration prior to the release of the NCC 2022.
+If the proposal is considered to have merit, the Committees may recommend that changes be included in the public comment draft of the relevant volume.
+Submissions for the NCC 2022 public comment draft are no longer accepted.
+Submissions for the NCC 2025 public comment draft will need to be made by August 2023 to allow sufficient time for consideration prior to the release of the NCC 2025.

 In order to make the most effective use of resources, reduce unnecessary churn and focus on priorities, PFCs that address matters of public policy, repeat previous submissions, involve matters outside the purview of the NCC or the purpose of which would make no material change to a provision are discouraged.